Program/Syllabus

 This course will provide an overview of securities law in Japan.
 It will examine the Financial Instruments Exchange Act and other laws and regulations to cover topics including the structure of the Japanese securities market, regulation of public offerings, public companies, investment companies and the securities business, as well as issues related to liability and enforcement for violations of securities laws.

-Special Topics: Current Issues in Financial Regulation
+Special Topics: Current Issues in Corporate Financial Law

 Directed Research